'Minibrains' In A Dish Shed A Little Light On Autism And Epilepsy

 "They were sort of left behind," says Dr. Sergiu Pasca, an assistant professor of psychiatry and behavioral sciences at Stanford.
 And that type of delay could be enough to disrupt the precise timing required for an actual brain to develop normally, he says.

-The clusters — often called minibrains, organoids, or spheroids — are created by transforming skin cells from a person into neural stem cells.
+The clusters — often called minibrains, organoids or spheroids — are created by transforming skin cells from a person into neural stem cells.
 These stem cells can then grow into structures like those found in the brain and even form networks of communicating cells.

 Brain organoids cannot grow beyond a few millimeters in size or perform the functions of a complete brain.
 But they give scientists a way to study how parts of the brain develop during pregnancy.